Kruptein/planarally-docs/blog/2019-11-15-release-0.18.0/index.md

 This resulted in some areas of the map suddenly becoming visible during a mouse move, but then become revealed again when the mouse was released.
 This should now behave properly.

+### Light auras clipping through walls

+Another pesky bug that got squished is related to light auras.

+For the controlling layer vision would be correctly clipped at vision boundaries like walls, for the DM and potential other players however the aura would show a correct area that is visible, but additionaly also go straight through the wall.

 ### Lock state works properly upon joining

-The new lock feature for DMs showed a wrong state when opening a session.
+The new lock feature for DMs always showed up as 'unlocked' upon joining a session even when the session was locked.

+### Polygon preview segments

+When drawing a polygon, a line is always previewed starting from the last point clicked to the mouse pointer.
+This line used to always show up as black instead of using the active draw colours.

 ### Sessions with slash